UK Corporate Governance Statement

 The Corporate Governance committee meets as often as is required to achieve its objectives and at a minimum meets separately from the rest of the Board at each of the dates agreed for Board meetings throughout the year.

-The Remuneration Committee comprises George Canjar (Chairman) and Robert Sinclair.
+The Remuneration Committee comprises George Canjar (Chairman) and Chris Zeal.

 The purpose of the Remuneration Committee is to make recommendations to the Board on an overall remuneration policy for Executive Directors and other senior executives in order to retain, attract and motivate high quality executives capable of achieving the Group’s objectives.